munificent/magpie/doc/site/markdown/modules.md

 Here, we're importing the `io.path` module.
 Importing a module does two things: it runs the module's code, then it binds name in the importing scope.

+## Qualified Imports

+By default, when you import a module you get everything it exports just as it appears in that module.
+That works most of the time, but sometimes you may want finer-grained control.
+Maybe you only want to import a few things, or you need to rename something to deal with a name collision.

+To handle those, Magpie has a few additional qualifiers you can provide when you import.
+The first is a prefix:

+    :::magpie
+    import io.path as path

+When you add `as` followed by a name after the module being imported, it prefixes every imported name with that name followed by a dot (`.`).
+So if `io.path` defines a `baseName` method, we will import it as `path.baseName`.
+This is useful if you want to bring in every name, but make it very clear where they are coming from.

+If you want more precise control over specific names, you can add a `with` block to the import:

+    :::magpie
+    import io.path with
+        ...
+    end

+Each line inside that block lets you do a few things with a name.
+First is renaming:

+    :::magpie
+    import io.path with
+        baseName as base
+    end

+Using `as` lets you provide a new name for a name that you're importing.
+With the above example, this module would be able able to invoke the `baseName` method defined in `io.path` by calling `base`.

+If a line starts with `export` it lets you re-export an imported name.

+    :::magpie
+    import io.path with
+        export baseName
+    end

+By default, imported names are not in turn exported for a module.
+The idea is that you import things to use yourself, but you only export the behavior you define in your module.

+If you do actually want to make something you import part of the exported set of names in your module you can add `export` as shown.
+Here, anyone importing your module will be able to call the `baseName` method that's defined in `io.path` as if it were defined in your module.

+<p class="future">It isn't implemented yet, but at some point you'll also be able to exclude imported names and indicate that you only want to import a select set of names.</p>

 ## Module Loading

 When a module is imported for the first time, Magpie needs to find the file that corresponds to that module's name.
 This is called the *lookup* process.
 It works like so: